Hawaiian Waterfalls by Island

 Hawaiian waterfalls are far too numerous to count.
 Tucked away in secluded valleys or viewed across great landscapes, tourists can enjoy exploring these majestic falls.
 Below are some of the most beautiful Hawaiian waterfalls in the Aloha State.

 Waipo’o Falls: Waimea Canyon is referred to as the “Grand Canyon of the Pacific.”
 So it’s no surprise the double-tiered 800-foot Waipo’o Falls would be equally as astounding.
-For closer views, hop on the Canyon Trail between mile marker 14 and 15.
+For closer views, take the Canyon Trail between mile marker 14 and 15.
 Here, you can enjoy a staggering perspective of the canyon from the top of the falls.

 Wailua Falls: Perhaps one of the most idyllic waterfalls on Kauai, the 80-foot Wailua Falls will take your breath away.
 Off Highway 56, visitors will want to behold its beauty for several minutes.
 Be advised.
 Even though the pool is about 30 feet deep, diving into these waters has proven fatal.